-Azure AD provides customizable ways to deploy applications to users in your organization.
+Microsoft Entra ID provides customizable ways to deploy applications to users in your organization.
 For example, the My Apps portal or the Microsoft 365 application launcher.
 My Apps gives users a single place to start their work and find all the applications to which they have access.
 As an administrator of an application, you should plan how the users in your organization will use My Apps.

 Secure the application

 There are several methods available to help you keep your enterprise applications secure.
 For example, you can restrict tenant access, manage visibility, data, and analytics, and possibly provide hybrid access.
-Keeping your enterprise applications secure also involves managing configuration of permissions, MFA, conditional access, tokens, and certificates.
+Keeping your enterprise applications secure also involves managing configuration of permissions, MFA, Conditional Access, tokens, and certificates.

 It's important to periodically review and, if necessary, manage the permissions granted to an application or service.
 Make sure that you only allow the appropriate access to your applications by regularly evaluating whether suspicious activity exists.